HgAlexx/Buffet/README.md

   - Consumable only
 - Allow configuration of modifiers used by macros
 - Option to default macros to hearthstone if no item found
-- Option to consider "well fed" food items in macros
+- Option to consider "well-fed" food items in macros
+- Option to consider "toxic" potion items in macros
 - Support dark and demonic runes
 - Support Classic Wow
 - Custom macro using lua scripting language, see [here](https://github.com/HgAlexx/Buffet/wiki) for more info